plai-group/admin-info/Onboarding.md

 # Welcome to the PLAI Group

 This document summarizes the general steps in the onboarding process for the group.
 Not all sections are applicable to all team members.
+We will use this document as a checklist during the onboarding process to make sure all relevant information is tansfered to you.

 If you're currently going through the onboarding process and find any of the information below out of date or incomplete, please fix it to spare the next person the trouble you're going through.

 1. Introduction to other staff members and Tour of the building
     X-725: PLAI Lab